tttom/MacroMax/python/README.md

 The examples require ````matplotlib```` for displaying the results.
 In the creation of this package, the ````pypandoc```` module is used for translating this document to other formats.
 This is only necessary for software development.

-The code has been tested on Python 3.7 and 3.8, though it is expected to work on later versions.
+The code has been tested on Python 3.7 and 3.8, though it is expected to work on versions 3.6 and above.

 ### Installing
 Installing the ````macromax```` module and its mandatory dependencies is as straightforward as running the following command in a terminal: